About

 Yes.
 The templates and planning categories include noise, airflow, and idle-power considerations from the start.
 The quiet rack guide covers how to check these constraints before buying rack hardware.

-Can I use it for a small NAS or a full rack?
+Can I use HomelabConfig for a small NAS or a full server rack?

 Both.
-The layout is meant to scale from a single server and switch to a multi-system rack with dedicated storage and backup tiers.
+The layout scales from a single server and switch to a multi-system rack with dedicated storage and backup tiers.
 Start with a template that matches your use case and expand from there.